Love French Food

 You can use this method for testing herbs and spices, too.

-🔢How to Make French Beef Stew
+How to Make Crockpot Beef Stew With Gravy

 Raw red beef cutup into chunks.